Arun Netravali

-Arun N. Netravali (born 26 May 1945) is an Indian–American computer engineer credited with contributions in digital technology including HDTV.
+Arun N. Netravali (May 26 1945 – November 4, 2021) was an Indian–American computer engineer credited with contributions in digital technology including HDTV.
 He conducted research in digital compression, signal processing and other fields.
-Netravali was the ninth President of Bell Laboratories and has served as Lucent's Chief Technology Officer and Chief Network Architect.
+Netravali was the ninth President of Bell Laboratories and served as Lucent's Chief Technology Officer and Chief Network Architect.
 He received his undergraduate degree from IIT Bombay, India, and an M.S. and a Ph.D. from Rice University in Houston, Texas, all in electrical engineering.
-Several global universities, including the Ecole Polytechnique Federale in Lausanne, Switzerland, have honored him with honorary doctorates.
+Several global universities, including the Ecole Polytechnique Federale in Lausanne, Switzerland, honored him with honorary doctorates.

+Netravali worked at NASA from 1970 to 1972, solving technical problems for the space shuttle project.

-Netravali led Bell Labs research and development of high definition television (HDTV) and is widely acknowledged as a pioneer in the development of digital video technology.
-He is the author of over 170 technical papers, 70 patents, and three books in the areas of picture processing, digital television, and computer networks.
+Netravali led Bell Labs research and development of high definition television (HDTV) and was widely acknowledged as a pioneer in the development of digital video technology.
+He was the author of over 170 technical papers, 70 patents, and three books in the areas of picture processing, digital television, and computer networks.

-Netravali is a member of Tau Beta Pi and Sigma Xi.
+Netravali was a member of Tau Beta Pi and Sigma Xi.
 He is also an IEEE fellow.
 He has received awards including the Marconi Prize, the Padma Bhushan Award from the Indian government, the National Medal of Technology from President George W. Bush, the Computers & Communications Prize, the Alexander Graham Bell Medal, the IEEE Kilby Medal, the IEEE Frederik Philips Award, and the National Association of Software and Services Companies in India Medal.

 Prior to joining Bell Labs, Netravali was an adjunct professor at the Massachusetts Institute of Technology.
 While at Bell Labs, he taught at City College of New York, Columbia University, and Rutgers University.

+Netravali died on November 4, 2021, at the age of 76.